 BOOK, ARTICLE AND PAPER AWARDS

 The APSA Organized Section for Qualitative and Multi-Method Research sponsors three annual awards to recognize outstanding new research within the qualitative tradition.
 This tradition is understood as encompassing the partially overlapping areas of the

 The book, article, and conference paper awards will all encompass two types of contributions: new research on methodology per se, i.e., studies that introduce specific methodological innovations or that synthesize and integrate methodological ideas in

 2. Alexander L. George Article Award.
 This award honors Alexander George's contributions to the comparative case-study method, including his work linking that method to a systematic concern with research design, and his contribution of developing the idea and the practice of process tracing.
 This award may be granted to a journal article or to a chapter in an edited volume that stands on its own as an article.
-A full list of the recipients can be accessed via this link.
+The George award will be given to works published in the calendar year prior to the year of the APSA meeting at which the award is presented, i.e. for the 2021 award to materials published in 2020.
+In determining the date of an article publication, authors may choose either the date the article was first electronically published or the date of the formal journal citation (but not both).
+In determining the date of a book chapter publication, the copyright date of the book will establish the relevant year.
+A pdf file of the nominated article/chapter should be emailed to email@example.com by January 31.
+Click here to access a full list of Alexander L. George Article Award recipients.